edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/tutorials.rst

     .. image:: images/tutorials/mydetector_keyerror.png
        :align: center

-It says "rect_params" does not exist in the produced event, which is based on a template.
+It says "confidence" does not exist in the produced event, which is based on a template.
 So, let's create our own event and use it for this check.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^